decorative image

 • The small business discloses the partnership and support in the Just In Time (JIT) Other Support documentation, including clear justification for why the support does not overlap with what is requested in the application.

-Result: The award can be made because the support did not overlap with the work proposed in the application and the affiliated business was not based, predominately based, nor affiliated with foreign government in a foreign country of concern, AND the relationship:
+Result: The award can be made because the support did not overlap with the work proposed in the application and the affiliated business was not based, predominately based, nor affiliated with foreign government in a foreign country of concern, and the relationship did not present any other security concerns.

 Post-Award Monitoring and Reporting Requirements